 Clariant is firmly committed to protecting human and labor rights in all business operations.
 This includes the entire supply chain and all contracted workers.
 The company expects all suppliers and business partners to comply with these human and labor rights standards.

-The Sustainability Transformation team within Group Innovation & Sustainability, together with the Human Resources, Legal, and Procurement departments, manage human and labor rights at Clariant.
-Currently, Clariant does not yet have specific goals and targets in place for human and labor rights.
+The Sustainability Transformation team within Technology and Sustainability, together with the Human Resources, Legal, and Procurement departments, manage human and labor rights at Clariant.

 Human and labor rights policies

 Over the years, Clariant has built a comprehensive framework of policies, guidelines, and processes to ensure the implementation of its human and labor rights commitments.

 The company’s Human Rights Policy Statement is in line with the United Nations (UN) Human Rights Declaration and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
 This policy statement applies to all direct operations and activities.
 It states clearly that Clariant expects its suppliers and contractors to uphold the same high standards.